 Article 5 of 5 in Series: RV Holding Tank Sensors

-- Prevent black tank sensor misreadings by using high-quality bacteria-based tank treatments, applying the right cleaning habits, using plenty of water, controlling the amount of toilet paper that goes in, and storing your RV with a full black tank of fresh water and Unique Sensor Cleaner (when there’s no danger of freezing).
+- Prevent black tank sensor misreadings by using high-quality bacteria-based tank treatments, applying the right cleaning habits, using plenty of water, controlling the amount of toilet paper that goes in, and storing your RV with a full black tank of fresh water and Restore-It (when there’s no danger of freezing).

 - Prevent gray tank sensor misreadings by keeping your gray valve open while on hook-ups, applying the right cleaning habits, and controlling the grease and food debris that goes in.

 - Consistently following The Unique Method is the best way to prevent sensor issues.

 It’s so satisfying when you have fixed a misreading sensor and are now enjoying the luxury of your RV with the confidence that your tank is as full or empty as the level monitor indicates.
 But the real question becomes, how can you continue that accuracy for many trips?
 It’s a really simple answer: follow The Unique Method.
 This carefully crafted process of recommended RV tank products and tank care habits will keep your sensors clean even while using the tanks, so start using it today to kick those sensor issues to the curb.
 In the meantime, here are some specific habits taken right out of The Unique Method’s guidelines for each tank and why they help prevent sensor problems.

 As you’ve read in previous sensor articles, black tank sensors misread for the same reasons that gray tank sensors do (something is covering the sensor), but the type of things that cover the sensor are different.
 Here are some habits that will help you keep your black tank sensors working properly.